aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/protection/add/_index.md

 ﻿---
-title: "Protect the unprotected Document"
-second_title: "Aspose Words Cloud Docs"
+title: "Add protection to a Word document"
 type: docs
 url: /documents/protection/add/
-aliases: [/protect-the-unprotected-document/]
 description: "Add protection to a Word document"
 weight: 20
 ---

-Adds protection to the document.
+Adds protection to a Word document.

-## Add protection to Word document REST API
+## Add protection to a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|